 Diversity Fellows Program

-Advisory Committee to the President on Diversity and Inclusion: The Diversity Fellows will provide counsel to the President on diversity and inclusion initiatives including institutional vision, direction and logistical implementation of programs.
+Advisory Committee to the President on Diversity and Inclusion: The Diversity Fellows provide counsel to the NAU President on diversity, equity, and inclusion initiatives including institutional vision, direction and logistical implementation of programs.

-Diversity Strategic Plan Implementation: Diversity fellows will serve as DSP subject matter experts assisting colleges, academic, and classified staff units in implementing DSP initiatives into individual unit strategic plans thus aligning institutional diversity strategies.
+Diversity Strategic Plan Implementation: Diversity fellows serve as DSP subject matter experts assisting colleges, academic, and non-academic units in implementing DSP initiatives into individual unit strategic plans thus aligning institutional diversity, equity, and inclusion strategies.

 Diversity Strategic Plan Assessment and Refinement: Diversity fellows lead DSP evaluations and refinement processes including future iterations of the DSP.

 Angela Enno – Counselor, Multicultural Specialist, Counseling Services

 Jani Ingram – Professor, Department of Chemistry and Biochemistry